mongodb/mongodbatlas-cloudformation-resources/README.md

 ## Limitations
 1. [Resource import](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resource-import.html) is not supported for third-party resources.

-2. Any third-party resource you integrate must support all CRUD operations.
-CloudFormation does not support the following resources because they do not support all CRUD operations:
+2. Any third-party resource must support all CRUD operations.
+MongoDB Atlas for CloudFormation does not support the following MongoDB Atlas resources because they do not support all CRUD operations:

 * cloud-backup-snapshot-export-job
 * cloud-provider-access